Smoke and mirrors may seem an invention of relatively modern magic, but mischievous artists have been using these tools for much longer than that.

 Notice anything else?
 The chandelier only has one candle lit on the left, whilst the one on the right has been snuffed out.
 A reference to her death, while he still lived perhaps?
 Then there’s the graffiti on the wall – in the style of many school children to come, the artist has written “Jan van Eyck was here 1434”… but where is he?
 Well, follow the sightlines to the vanishing point and in the convex mirror you can see his reflection, raising one hand in greeting!

 It’s all in the details here, and the same is true of our 21st century escape rooms right here in Toronto.
-If you like uncovering hidden meanings, try The Red Room.
-There are no words, just visual clues…. are you in the 3% who can escape?
+If you like uncovering hidden clues, see if you can solve The Secret of Station House No. 4 – you’ll need to piece together the evidence to crack the case!

 Image credit: The Arnolfini Portrait, by Jan van Eyck – visit the real thing next time you’re at The National Gallery.